jtescher/jtescher.github.io/_posts/2014-05-27-basic-rails-api-caching.md

 Conditional GET
 ---------------

-Another option is using Etags or Last-Modified times to know what version of the resource the client has last seen and returning a HTTP `304 Not Modified` response with no content if the resource has not changed.
+Another option is using ETags or Last-Modified times to know what version of the resource the client has last seen and returning a HTTP `304 Not Modified` response with no content if the resource has not changed.

 To set this up in a controller you can either use the